Residential Waste Going to Recycling

 Data on the amount of residential waste going to landfill can help identify increases or decreases in landfill use.
 These changes could relate to waste diversion, such as recycling, composting and reuse, as well as changes such as overall decreases in total materials produced (e.g., due to such measures as decreased packaging).
 Diverting waste from landfills has important environmental benefits, including the reduction of greenhouse gases (primarily methane and carbon dioxide) and increasing the conservation of resources through reuse and recycling (Federation of Canadian Municipalities (FCM), 2009).
 For instance, landfills were the third largest human-related source of methane, a major greenhouse gas, in the United States in 2009 (U.S. Environmental Protection Agency, 2011).

-While waste management is essential, it should be noted that various health effects from living near landfills have been documented (Vrijheid, 2000).
+Waste disposal is an essential public service, as a disruption to this service would very quickly disrupt the well-being of the society.
+However, it should be noted that researchers have documented various health effects from living near landfills (Vrijheid, 2000).
 Such concerns suggest that waste diversion options, such as recycling, composting, reusing and careful disposal or recycling of hazardous wastes should be pursued.

 This indicator measures the number of tonnes of residential waste that goes to landfill each year per capita.